 There are many potential causes of milia, which can often be traced to your skin-care regimen or a separate issue that has affected the surface of the skin.

 Here are some of the most common culprits:

 - Use of heavy skin care products

-Products fitting this description can include comedogenic makeup remover, moisturizer, hair gel, hair spray and thick sunscreen.
-People with milia eyelid problems or milia on the lips should take a look at the ingredients in the products they apply to these areas.
+Products fitting this description can include comedogenic makeup remover, moisturizer, hair gel, hair spray, and thick sunscreen.
+People with milia eyelid problems or milia on their lips should take a look at the ingredients in the products that they apply to these areas.

 - Long-term exposure to the sun

 Milia can also develop as a result of sun damage.
 As the skin ages, its outer layer thickens, and this can interfere with the skin’s ability to slough off dead cells.
 Thicker skin is also more difficult to successfully exfoliate.

 Milia are sometimes linked to skin diseases such as Porphyria Cutanea Tarda (PCT), a blistering disorder.
 The good news is that this condition is uncommon — there is certainly no reason to assume that you have a blistering disorder just because you have milia.